Retatrutide Guide

 Can I get Retatrutide now?

 Retatrutide is not yet approved or available.
 It's currently in Phase 3 trials.
-Some research chemical suppliers may sell "research-grade" versions, but these are unregulated, potentially dangerous, and not recommended.
+Some research chemical suppliers may sell "research-grade" versions, but these are unregulated, potentially dangerous, a

 Will Retatrutide be expensive?

 Pricing hasn't been announced, but expect it to be similar to or higher than Mounjaro/Zepbound ($1,000-1,500/month without insurance).
-Eli Lilly will likely price it as a premium next-generation therapy.
+Eli Lilly will likely price it as a premium next-generation thera

 What indications is Retatrutide being studied for?